Medical Advice

 Differences Between Ambien Vs Lunesta

-While knowing that both medications function similarly, Lunesta and Ambien have distinct components.
-Zolpidem is a generic name for Ambien, and Eszopiclone is a generic name for Lunesta.
-In general, Lunesta lasts longer than Ambien.
+Considering both prescription drug work identically, Lunesta and Ambien have different ingredients.
+Ambien’s generic name is zolpidem, and Lunesta’s generic name is eszopiclone.
+Compared to Ambien, Lunesta usually persists longer.
 Lunesta has a 6-hour half-life will assist you in staying asleep over the night and provide lasting advantages.
 However, Ambien has a shorter half-life of 2 to 3 hours but helps you fall asleep more quickly.
 Some slightly differ in their doses; Ambien has an immediate release (Ambien IR) of 5 mg and 10mg, whereas an extended-release (Ambien CR) of 6.5mg and 12.5mg.
 In Contrast, Lunesta is available only in 1mg, 2mg, and 3mg.

 Effectiveness of Ambien and Lunesta